The following alert has been issued by the Parks and Wildlife Service at the Department of Biodiversity, Conservation

 Motorists are asked to avoid the area, reduce speed and drive carefully due to smoke.

-Road information may also be available from Main Roads WA by calling 138 138 or visiting www.mainroads.wa.gov.au OR CITY OF SWAN.
+Road information may also be available from Main Roads WA by calling 138 138 or visiting www.mainroads.wa.gov.au OR SHIRE OF AUGUSTA-MARGARET RIVER.

 WHAT FIREFIGHTERS ARE DOING:

-- Firefighters are on the scene, strengthening containment lines and mopping up.
+- Firefighters are on the scene, actively fighting the fire and building containment lines.

 - 20 Parks and Wildlife Service firefighters are attending.